-Severe, unexplained abdominal pain of varying intensity without fever or a high white blood cell count is the most common symptom, occurring in more than 90% of people diagnosed with AHP.
+Severe, unexplained abdominal pain is the most common symptom, occurring in more than 90% of people who experience AHP attacks.
 People with AHP are likely to also experience at least one of many other, seemingly unrelated symptoms.

 Signs and Symptoms of AHP